EvidentSecurity/esp-sdk-ruby/docs/ReportExportApi.md

 requested_format = "requested_format_example" # String | The file format of the export.
 Valid values are csv, json, pdf

 opts = {
-  include: "include_example", # String | Related objects that can be included in the response:  user See Including Objects for more information.
   filter: {'key' => "filter_example"} # Hash<String, String> | Params used to filter the alerts that will be exported }